l-hoang/gimme/README.md

 `GIMME OUTPUT`

-Prints the last thing you requested the program to give you.
+Prints to stdout the last thing you requested the program to give you.

 **Note that all lines should end with a semi-colon or bad things might happen**.
 The purpose of the semi-colon is the stop the runtime from trying to parse the next